Suhaibinator/URouter/README.md

 ## Performance Considerations

-URouter is designed to be highly performant.
+SRouter is designed to be highly performant.
 Here are some tips to get the best performance:

 ### Path Matching

-URouter uses julienschmidt/httprouter's O(1) or O(log n) path matching algorithm, which is much faster than regular expression-based routers.
+SRouter uses julienschmidt/httprouter's O(1) or O(log n) path matching algorithm, which is much faster than regular expression-based routers.

 ### Middleware Ordering